 02 of 10

 Foals can stand, walk, and trot a very short time after birth.
-Ideally, a foal should be up and nurse within two hours of birth.
+Ideally, a foal should be up and nursing within two hours of birth.
 If the foal takes longer, it may be a good idea to call the veterinarian.
 Many breeders maintain that filly foals are quicker to get on their feet and nurse than colts.
 Foals can gallop after about 24 hours.

 03 of 10

 Mare's Milk Provides Immunity Boost

 The first milk a foal gets from its mother is ‘colostrum’.
 This milk boosts the foals own immune system since they are born with little protection.
 Ideally, the foal should get colostrum within the first hours of birth, or at least within 24 hours from birth.
 This not only provides antibodies colostrum also helps the foal pass the first manure, called the meconium.
 The foal will receive about a quart or liter of colostrum in the first hours of life.

 04 of 10